rurtle/rurtle.github.io/_posts/2020-09-26-setup-serial-debugging-on-bbb.md

     sudo picocom -b 115200 -r -l /dev/ttyUSB0

-And this is how the Picocom console looks -
+Notice that we are passing the configuration options as command line parameters here.
+And this is how the Picocom console should look like -

 ![picocom-console](/assets/picocom-console.png)

-Unlike minicom though, I didn't have to specifically tweak configuration options to get it to work.
-So, that's a good thing!
+Unlike minicom though, I didn't have to specifically tweak configurations to get it to work which is nice!
 Further details on `picocom` can be found in the `man pages`. :wink:

 # Method 3: Using [Gtkterm][Gtkterm]{:target="_blank"}

-To install `gtkterm`, simply run the command `sudo apt-get install gtkterm` on your terminal.
+To install `gtkterm`, simply run the command `sudo apt install gtkterm` on your terminal.

 {:refdef: style="text-align: center;"}
 ![Gtkterm-config](/assets/Gtkterm-Serial_port_config.png)